maartenl/Land-of-Karchan/client/models/readme.txt

 Dimensions: w x b x h    3 x 3.5 x 5.5, seat is less than 0.5 thick.

+table.blend

+Created a table, contained of a couple of cubes.
+The cubes have been rotated at an angle of 15 degrees.

+Dimensions: w x b x h    4 x 6 x 3.5, seat is less than 0.5 thick.

+cupboard.blend

+Created a standard cupboard, contained of a couple of cubes.

+cupboard_open.blend

+Derived from cupboard.blend but with a cutout on the back.

+Dimensions: w x b x h    4 x 6 x 3.5, seat is less than 0.5 thick.

 xxxx.combined.blend

 This file is usually a combination of all the different meshes into one